danieleguido/millibank/README.md

 	$ cd walt
 	$ pip install -r requirements.txt

+… and create the lacking folders (change permission according to your system configuration)

+	$ mkdir logs media locale sqlite

+We added sqlite folder because we will use a sqlite db.

 Let's suppose our WORKON_HOME is /path/to/Envs...

 Change your LOCAL local_settings.py (cfr settings.py), there is a sample local settings file you can use as base.